 Welcome to the ultimate DIY experience – a free digital storytelling workshop!

-Email [email protected] to join the waiting list for a workshop later this year.
+Email [email protected] to register or to join the waiting list for a workshop.

 How does the online workshop work?

 We share experiences and knowledge online with other creative people.
 Each workshop is divided into roughly four parts: Intro, Production, Editing and Screening.
 We meet with each small group four times for a total of four to five hours.

 During the first meeting, we introduce ourselves, share ideas on the projects, and strategize about what comes next.
 We try to create a safe space for artists/creative folks from many disciplines to share and develop new ideas for this project.
 You might be making your first project, working through a creative block or laying the foundation for your own future projects.

 The success of your digital story depends on your input.
 What can you do to get ready?
 Share your idea with friends.
 Look through your old images.
 Your old videos.
 Your old podcasts.
 Take photos during your daily walks.
 Gather visual and audio materials to include in your story.

 During the second workshop gathering (scheduled a few weeks after the first), you share your digital images, short video clips, and possibly audio recordings.
 We can edit your story using a shared screen or view and discuss a rough edit you’ve created yourself.
 The process of production, editing, discussion and revision continues during the series of four online meetings during the workshop.

 Sharing with an audience, even a small one, is a chance to get feedback.
 But the choices in editing are always yours.
 You control your own digital story and retain copyright to all of the materials.

 This is not a production class, as we only have four or five hours total to work together.
 This means you’ll be gathering materials and filming outside the workshop time.